jinwei908/DrRoboPatientApp-public/README.md

 This application utilizes android phones to serve as a screen for patients to interact with at a kiosk, or from the convenience of their mobile phone to converse with a doctor anywhere in the world.
 It also has the ability to add funds to user account and check if there are any medication ready for collection at a nearby kiosk.

 This project is unique because it utilizes the Amazon IoT Button and SNS services to process information and call the ambulance with a touch of a button.
+This application also uses Sinch to facilitate video calls.

 This has been deployed on the Amazon Cloud so it can be accessed from anywhere, anytime.